Are you looking for a wireless doorbell with multiple receivers?

 Maybe you need 2, 3, 4, or more receivers!

-There are options available that allow you to add multiple receivers to your wireless doorbell solution.
+Some options allow you to add multiple receivers to your wireless doorbell solution.

 Many personal situations mean you need a wireless doorbell with multiple receivers.
 Or at least the option to add more receivers/push buttons.